postmanlabs/labs-docs/v6/postman/design_and_develop_apis/reporting_faqs.md

     **Note:** If you think none of the above reasons are accurate for your use case, please file a github issue so Postman team can look into and address it.

-6. Why an API is not listed here?
+6. Why my API is not listed here?

     Your API may have been created in your personal workspace and not shared.
 You must share your API in a team workspace in order for your API to be listed.